abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 ------------------------------------

 Once again, open up the RStudio project along with the ```myFunctions.R``` script.
-Change second line so that `round` prints more than 1 digit, i.e.,
+Change the second line so that `round` prints more than 1 digit, i.e.,

 ```
 percent <- round(x * 100, digits = 2)
 ```